 What we don’t: Shorter battery life and expensive.

-New Zealand-based Gloworm may not be a household name like NiteRider or Light & Motion, but the company has a dedicated following among hardcore riders.
-With its excellent track record, quality design, and included set of features, the Gloworm X2 Adventure is our top pick for mountain biking.
+New Zealand-based Gloworm may not be a household name like NiteRider or Trek, but the company has a dedicated following among hardcore riders.
+With its excellent track record, quality design, and included set of features, the Gloworm X2 Adventure is one of our top picks for mountain biking.
 In the box, you’ll find everything you need to get on the trail: helmet and handlebar mounts, a wireless handlebar remote for controlling modes on the fly, a power pack and USB-C charging cord, and a spare lens (to swap between spot and flood beams).
 Light settings can also be adjusted on the Gloworm app, where you can pre-program brightnesses and determine runtime before setting out for your ride.
 Furthermore, the X2 will hold up well in wet and rowdy conditions with its IP67 waterproof rating (submersible in 1 meter of water for 30 minutes).

 See the Gloworm X2 Adventure